sxa/website-v2/content/blog/slsabuild3-temurin/index.md

 then these will be trapped early on.

-We expect that all of these checks will be enhanced over time, particularly as we add more details into the SBoM.
-Note that even now.
+We expect that all of these checks will be enhanced over time, particularly as we add more details into the SBOM.

 ### Prevent secret material used to sign the provenance from being accessible to user-defined build steps